Sample Hyperliquid Policies

 ## Asset transfer rule from within Hyperliquid

-- Transfers from Spot to Perps
+- Transfers from `Spot to Perps` and `Perps to Spot`

-- Transfers from Perps to Spot
+- Transfers from `Subaccount to main` and `Main to subaccount`

 - Withdrawals from Hyperliquid to your wallet on Arbitrum